Alan Pegler: Later life

 Pegler worked his passage home from San Francisco to England on a P&O cruise ship in 1971, giving lectures about trains and travel.
-Declared bankrupt in the High Court 1972, he rented a room above a fish and chip shop opposite Paddington Station.
+Declared bankrupt in the High Court in 1972, he rented a room above a fish and chips shop opposite Paddington Station.

 From 1973, Pegler was again employed by P&O for two seasons giving his popular lectures.
 He obtained a discharge from his bankruptcy in December 1974.
 Pegler then took up acting, gaining his Equity trade union card by playing Henry VIII in a theatre restaurant in St Katharine Docks.
 He also played 700 performances of Henry VIII at the Tower of London.

 When Sir James Sherwood's Sea Containers company began collecting Pullman Company carriages to relaunch an Orient Express, Pegler introduced himself as a useful railway contact, as well as an expert lecturer.
 Sherwood employed Pegler as a lecturer six days a week, and when the trains were not running he performed the same role on British Rail's luxury Highland rail cruises.